pkscout/exautomation/README.txt

 Required arguments:
 -s SOURCE, --source SOURCE
-the source for the file (carnegie, act, sat, commonapp)
+the source for the file

--d DESTINATION, --destination DESTINATION the destination for the file (fireworks)
+-d DESTINATION, --destination DESTINATION the destination for the file

 Optional arguments:
 -h, --help
 show the help message and exits

--t DATESTRING, --date DATESTRING override the default date behavior of now with a specific date.
-The date format will depend on the source.
+-t DATESTRING, --date DATESTRING
-(all current sources use YYYY-MM-DD)
+By default the script gets yesterday's files.
+If you override the default date behavior with a specific date (format yyyy-mm-dd) it will get the files for that date.
+You can change the date format for the override date by adding override_dateformat = <string> where <string> is a valid date format.

 WRITING NEW MODULES: